 Starwood Hotels & Resorts Worldwide knows how to shine a light on hospitality.
-One of the world's largest hotel companies, it has more than 1,125 properties in about 100 countries.
+One of the world's largest hotel companies, it has nearly 1,300 properties in about 100 countries.
 Starwood's hotel empire consists of upscale brands such as Sheraton and Westin.
 It operates about 100 luxury resorts and hotels through its St. Regis and Luxury Collection units, while its 40 W Hotels offer ultra-modern style.
 Other brands include Four Points (value-oriented), Le Méridien (European-inspired), Aloft (select-service), and Element (extended stay).
 Starwood Vacation Ownership operates about 15 time-share resorts.
-Notable Starwood hotels include the St. Regis in New York and the Hotel Gritti Palace in Venice.
+In 2016 Marriott agreed to acquire Starwood for about $13.3 billion.

-For international expansion, Starwood is focused on Asia, which it sees as a key emerging market.
-In fiscal 2012 about 85% of the company’s pipeline represented growth outside North America.
-The dramatic economic growth in Asia, Latin America, the Middle East, and Africa is fueling demand for Starwood's brands worldwide.
+Starwood is focused on international expansion.
+The dramatic economic growth in Asia, Europe, Latin America, the Middle East, and Africa is fueling demand for Starwood's brands worldwide.

 Sales and Marketing

-Starwood also plans to increase its operating hotel footprint in Latin America by 50% during the next five years, opening an average of seven new hotels per year in the region.
-The company continues to expand in Europe as well, where it expects to open 50 new hotels during the same time frame.
+Starwood plans to increase its operating hotel footprint in Latin America by 50% during the next five years, opening an average of seven new hotels per year in the region.
+Starwood continues to expand in Europe as well, where it expects to open more than 60 new hotels and resorts across by 2020.

 The merger with Marriott will create the world's biggest hotel company with more than 5,500 hotels and about 1.1 million rooms in some 100 countries worldwide.
 The deal is expected to close in mid-2016.